cncf/tag-security/assessments/projects/kyverno/self-assessment.md

 ## Overview

-Kyverno secures and automates Kubernetes configurations using declarative policies defined as Kubernetes resources.
+Kyverno secures and automates Kubernetes configurations using policies defined as Kubernetes custom resources.

 ### Background

-Kubernetes has a powerful declarative configuration management system that allows users to specify the desired state of resources that Kubernetes controllers reconcile with the current state.
-For flexibility and to address a wide set of use cases, Kubernetes provides several configuration options for each resource.
-This creates a few challenges for users:
+Kubernetes has a declarative configuration management system that allows users to specify the desired state of resources which Kubernetes controllers continiously reconcile with the current system state.
+For flexibility, and to address a wide set of use cases, Kubernetes provides several configuration options for each resource.
+While this is powerful, it also creates a few challenges:
 1. Only a small subset of configuration options are commonly used.
-2. Kubernetes is not secure by default, and security best practices need to be configured for workloads.
+2. Kubernetes is not secure by default.
+Security and best practices need to be configured for workloads.
-3. Chances of misconfigurations, or lack of proper configuration, increase as its not clear whether developers or operators are responsible for other `advanced` settings.
+3. Configurations are shared across roles and chances of misconfigurations, or lack of proper configuration, increase as its not obvious whether developers or operators are responsible for `advanced` configuration settings.

 ### Goal

-The goal of the Kyverno project is to simplify Kubernetes configuration security and automate configuration processes that otherwise require manual handoffs and coordination across Kubernetes cluster operators and developers.
+The goal of the Kyverno project is to simplify Kubernetes configuration security and automate processes that otherwise require manual handoffs and coordination across Kubernetes cluster operators and developers.

 ### Non-goals

-Kyverno is not a general purpose policy engine, but is designed for Kubernetes.
+Kyverno is not a general purpose policy engine.

 ## Self-assessment use